Illinois Election 2020: Sean Casten challenged by Jeannie Ives, Bill Redpath in 6th Congressional District

 CHICAGO (WLS) -- Democrat Sean Casten is trying to keep his seat in the U.S. House of Representatives.
 He's facing a challenge from Republican Jeannie Ives and Libertarian Bill Redpath in the 6th District.

-Democrats looking for a win down the ticket in what's become an increasingly blue district.
+Democrats are looking for a win down the ticket in what's become an increasingly blue district.

 Casten is a staunch clean energy and environmental advocate.
 His politics are built on his background in science, with climate change his central issue prior to coronavirus.